PanosMallioris/Autonomous-Marine-Exploration-Water-Simulation-ROS-GAZEBO/README.md

 # Autonomous Marine Exploration Water Simulation ROS GAZEBO

-To simulate this project follow this instructions:
+To simulate the project follow this instructions:

 In a new terminal access your catkin workspace.